 What We Did

-We delivered a no-man entry desludging solution for Contact Energy’s Ohaaki geothermal cooling towers using the Gerotto Lombrico S robotic cleaning system.
+We delivered a no-man entry desludging solution using the Gerotto Lombrico S robotic cleaning system, supported by InterGroup’s in-house hazardous waste transport and treatment capability.

-The Zone 0 certified robot was remotely operated by a small specialist crew and equipped with interchangeable tooling, including high-pressure water blasting, augers, squeegees, cameras and lighting.
+The Zone 0 certified Gerotto robot was remotely operated by a small specialist crew and equipped with interchangeable tooling including high-pressure water blasting, augers, squeegees, cameras and lighting.
 This enabled continuous sludge removal while maintaining full visibility and control, without personnel entering the confined space.

 Physical constraints inside the towers further complicated the work.
 Limited access, poor visibility and the need to handle heavy equipment slowed progress and placed additional strain on personnel.
 Balancing safety controls with productivity in such conditions made sludge removal a complex and high-risk operation.